About Hong Kong Thru My Eyes

 Hong Kong Thru My Eyes is 14 years of photos, organised by the places and themes I kept coming back to.
 Neighbourhoods like Mong Kok and Central.
 Themes like Nights / Neon and Transport.
 You can browse them on a map, read the stories behind them, or just scroll through the feed.

 It’s not a travel blog.
 I don’t rank the “top 10 things to do.”
 I live here.
 This is just what I see.
+I don’t clamber up to the top of water towers and stuff.
+What I see, is what you can see too.

 Come see.